MrStoneDev/MrStoneDev/README.md

 - 🌱 I'm currently learning NodeJS, Swift, SwiftUI, and AWS.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/marioalvarado404/), [Email](mario.alvarado.isw@gmail.com)
-- ⚡ Fun fact: My life is a fun fact.
 <!--

 **MrStoneDev/MrStoneDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.